Hemichromis bimaculatus

 Diet

-The African Jewelfish are carnivorous.
+The African Jewelfish are omnivorous.
 They feed on insects, crustaceans, and Caridina.
 Caridina are associated with shrimps and prawns.
 African Jewelfish can also eat some plants, such as algae and other weeds, as well as debris.
-When in captivity, African Jewelfish can live by you feeding them varied diet of frozen, live, flakes and pellets as they usually accept mostly all forms of fish food.
-The also eat algae wafers and shrimp pellets.
-They can be easily compared to the bottom feeding fish in an aquarium, as they like to eat the algae and other depris that forms in the fish tank.
-African Jewelfish are also known to eat their own young because they are carnivorous.
+When in captivity, African jewelfish can live on a varied diet of commercial frozen, live, flakes, and pellets as they usually accept mostly all forms of fish food.
+They also eat algae wafers and shrimp pellets.
+They can be easily compared to the bottom feeding fish in an aquarium, as they like to eat the algae and other debris that forms in the fish tank.
+African jewelfish are also known to eat their own young practicing filial cannibalism.
+They also enjoy live shrimp and do sometimes bite fingers.

 References